livekit/agents-js/README.md

 <!--END_DESCRIPTION-->

+> [!WARNING]
+> We are aware of a bug concerning users of tsx under certain conditions.
+See [this
+> issue](https://github.com/livekit/agents-js/issues/147) for more details and a fix.

 ## ✨ [NEW] OpenAI Realtime API support

 We're partnering with OpenAI on a new MultimodalAgent API in the Agents framework.
 This class